yalelibrary/yul-dc-iiif-imageserver/UPGRADING.md

 If you are skipping versions, work through these sections backwards from your current version.

+## 4.1.x → 5.0

+1. Note that the application is now packaged as a JAR file which can no longer run in a Servlet container.
+2. Note that Java 11 or later is now required.
+3. Add the following keys from the sample configuration:
+    * `http.min_threads`
+    * `http.max_threads`
+    * `log_error_responses`
+    * `meta_identifier.*`
+    * `endpoint.iiif.3.enabled`
+    * `endpoint.health.dependency_check`
+    * `S3Source.region`
+        * If you had set `S3Source.endpoint` to an AWS endpoint, unset that and set this key to your AWS region instead.
+    * `processor.ManualSelectionStrategy.xpm`
+    * `processor.downscale_linear`
+    * `processor.imageio.xpm.reader`
+    * `GrokProcessor.path_to_binaries`
+    * `processor.pdf.*`
+    * `S3Cache.region`
+        * If you had set `S3Cache.endpoint` to an AWS endpoint, unset that and set this key to your AWS region instead.
+    * `log.application.ConsoleAppender.logstash.enabled`
+    * `log.application.FileAppender.logstash.enabled`
+    * `log.application.RollingFileAppender.logstash.enabled`
+    * `log.error.FileAppender.logstash.enabled`
+    * `log.error.RollingFileAppender.logstash.enabled`
+4. Remove the following configuration keys:
+    * `http.http2.enabled`
+    * `https.http2.enabled`
+    * `scale_constraint_suffix.pattern`
+    * `scale_constraint_suffix.format`
+    * `endpoint.iiif.content_disposition`
+    * `delegate_script.cache.enabled`
+    * `processor.metadata.*`
+    * `GraphicsMagickProcessor.path_to_binaries`
+    * `KakaduDemoProcessor.path_to_binaries`
+    * `ImageMagickProcessor.path_to_binaries`
+    * `S3Cache.max_connections`
+    * `redaction.enabled`
+5. Rename the following configuration keys:
+    * `endpoint.iiif.2.restrict_to_sizes` to `endpoint.iiif.restrict_to_sizes`
+    * `overlays.enabled` to `overlays.BasicStrategy.enabled`
+6. Add the following methods from the sample delegate script:
+    * `deserialize_meta_identifier()`
+    * `serialize_meta_identifier()`
+    * `pre_authorize()`
+    * `extra_iiif3_information_response_keys()`
+    * `metadata()`
+7. Note that the `pre_authorize()` delegate method added in step 6 may require refactoring the logic in `authorize()`.
+See the documentation of those methods for more information.
+8. In your delegate script, change any references to `edu.illinois.library.cantaloupe.script.Logger` to `edu.illinois.library.cantaloupe.delegate.Logger`.
+9. The `X-IIIF-ID` reverse proxy header is no longer supported.
+Use `X-Forwarded-ID` instead.
+10. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
+11. If you were using the `cookie` key in the delegate script context hash, note that its structure has changed to a hash of cookie name-value pairs.
+    This is how it was documented to work, and how it was supposed to work, in previous versions.
+12. Note that the default scale constraint delimiter has changed from a dash (`-`) to a semicolon (`;`).
+If you were using scale constraints in URI identifiers (e.g. `image.jpg-1:2`), and want to avoid breaking those URIs, you must change the value of `meta_identifier.transformer.StandardMetaIdentifierTransformer.delimiter` to `-`.
+13. Note that the `page` URI query argument has been deprecated and will be removed in a future version.
+A page argument should instead be expressed in the identifier path component.
+For example, if `meta_identifier.transformer` is set to `StandardMetaIdentifierTransformer`, and the desired page is `3`, the new identifier would be: `image.jpg;3`.
+14. Similar to above, the `time` URI query argument has been deprecated.
+A time argument should instead be expressed in the identifier path component as above, as an integer number of seconds rather than an `HH:MM::SS` string.
+15. The source known as HttpSource2 from version 4.1.x is now known as HttpSource, and the old HttpSource has been removed.
+If you encounter errors from the new HttpSource like "PKIX path building failed," consult the HttpSource section of the user manual.
+16. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
+17. KakaduDemoProcessor is no longer available.
+If you were using it, you must switch to either KakaduNativeProcessor, OpenJpegProcessor, or GrokProcessor.
+18. If you are using a derivative cache, and are serving any images that have non-zero orientations, or embedded metadata with which you might want to use the new `metadata()` delegate method, you must purge all cached infos.
+    Unfortunately there is no API method to do this yet, so this will require either deleting all `.json` files/objects manually, or else purging the whole cache (manually or via the API).

 ## 4.0.x → 4.1

 1. Rename the following configuration keys: